 As a law student you may be eligible to borrow up to \$20,500 per academic year (Fall-Spring) through the Stafford Loan program, if you are a U.S. citizen, or eligible non-citizen, and meet all other eligibility requirements for Federal Student Aid.
-These loans have a fixed interest rate of 6.21% and interest will begin accruing at disbursement on all unsubsidized portions of the loan.
-This loan is also subject to a 1.072% federal loan fee deducted at the time of disbursement.
+These loans have a fixed interest rate of 5.31%\ and interest will begin accruing at disbursement.
+This loan is also subject to a 1.068%\ federal loan fee deducted at the time of disbursement.
 There is no credit check required and you will not be required to make payments on this loan while you are in school at least half-time.
-Your total aggregate borrowing limit under the Stafford program is \$138,500 (including undergraduate loans).
+Your total aggregate borrowing limit under the Stafford Loan program is \$138,500 (including undergraduate loans).